Pritishsingla/IPhone-Health-Data/README.md

 To convert the .xml file into the Excel format(.xlsx), use the following link: https://conversiontools.io/conversion/convert_xml_to_excel

-Once you have downloaded the converted file, you are good to go.
+Once you have downloaded the converted file, you are good to go